SAthamnah/VRBluiTouchInteraction/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/a9cf6a40-f7c0-4d76-a8d7-b863ecd87b82" />

 ___
 10. Go back to your "VRTablet" Actor and add a new cube component, name it "Body".
-Unlock the scale and agust it to the appropriate size.
+Unlock the scale and adjust it to the appropriate size.
 Move the "Body" back to make the screen appear on the surface.

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/65e5b010-5b55-4676-9d1e-45ef5dc6e0b2" />
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/41d93819-c9e6-408c-9927-87268612316a" />